S3-working-group/s3-practical-guide/src/introduction/governance.md

 **Operations** (Doing the Work): People doing what needs to be done, guided by coordination and governance.

-**Semi-Autonomy**: People with autonomy to create value, limited by the constraints of their domain.
+**Semi-Autonomy**: The autonomy of people to create value, which is limited by the constraints of their domain.

 ---